arp242/arp242.net/_posts/2019-03-13-signing-emails.markdown

   the first scenario, which is great, but probably not the most pressing problem to solve right now.

+- It's a bit of a catch-22: no one is signing their emails because client support isn't that good, and client support isn't improving because no one is signing emails.

 In the meanwhile PayPal is not solving the problem by publishing [articles which advice you to check for spelling errors](https://www.paypal.com/cs/smarthelp/article/how-to-spot-fake,-spoof,-or-phishing-emails-faq2340).